 We teach Google Classroom, Gmail/email etiquette, and other google products that will help with papers, research projects, and presentations within their curriculum.
 This includes google slides, google sheets and google docs as well as folder structures for organization within google drive.

 Okay, onto the fun stuff.
-Beyond the classroom support, we want to ensure we build a technology curriculum that is fun.
+Beyond the classroom support, we want to ensure we build a S.T.E.M. curriculum that is fun.

 Lego Stop Motion Animation is another one the students really like to do in groups.

 The greenscreen technology is not only used for fun projects but students to like to use this as a way to do pre-recorded presentations for class including group projects.
-Our students also have presented on this topic at the S.T.E.A.A.M. conference as well.
+Our students also have presented on this topic at the S.T.E.A.A.M. conference.

 Typing is part of our core curriculum in technology class starting in first grade.
 Students in Kindergarten do play keyboarding games to get them familiar with letter recognition and placement.